rkpm22/rkpm22/README.md

 # Hi there, I'm Raunaksingh Khalsa 👋

 ## About Me
-**Masters in Data Science Student** at Northeastern University with 3.5+ years of software engineering experience.
+**Masters in Data Science Student** at Northeastern University with 3.5+ years of data engineering experience.
 Passionate about **Machine Learning, AI, and Data Science** with hands-on experience in data engineering, feature selection, and building scalable data pipelines for analytics and ML applications.

-## Work Experience
+## I have worked as:

 ### Michelin - Integration and Data Engineer
-- **Data Pipeline Development:** Built real-time data streaming systems using Kafka and Spring Boot for ML-ready data processing
-- **Feature Engineering & Data Governance:** Optimized data selection and cleaning processes, reducing unnecessary features by identifying business-critical data points
-- **ML Data Infrastructure:** Designed data flows for Corporate Data Lake integration, enabling downstream analytics and ML model training
+Built real-time data streaming systems using Kafka and Spring Boot for ML-ready data processing, specializing in feature engineering and data governance.
+Optimized data selection and cleaning processes, reducing unnecessary features by identifying business-critical data points.
+Designed data flows for Corporate Data Lake integration, enabling downstream analytics and ML model training.
-- **Performance Optimization:** Reduced development time by 80% through automation, achieving 13% cost reduction in data processing workflows

 ### Medialytics - Data Science Intern
-*January 2020 - May 2020*
-- **ML Model Development:** Built and deployed regression and classification models in Python and R on social media data, creating real-time trend prediction dashboards with Streamlit
-- **NLP & Feature Engineering:** Performed sentiment analysis and feature engineering on social media text and engagement data to identify content performance drivers
-- **Data Visualization & Impact:** Developed interactive visualizations using Matplotlib and Plotly, enabling data-driven strategies that achieved 100% increase in engagement and 82% rise in reach
+Developed regression and classification models in Python and R on social media data, creating real-time trend prediction dashboards with Streamlit.
+Performed sentiment analysis and feature engineering on social media text and engagement data to identify content performance drivers.
+Built interactive visualizations using Matplotlib and Plotly, enabling data-driven strategies that achieved 100% increase in engagement and 82% rise in reach.
-- **Model Optimization:** Increased social media trend forecast accuracy by 15% through hyperparameter tuning and cross-validation

 ## Key Projects

-### 🏦 Loan Default Prediction
-**Advanced ML Classification | 100K+ Records**

-Preprocessed 100K+ loan records with comprehensive missing value handling and feature selection, followed by exploratory data analysis using Seaborn and Plotly.
-Trained and tuned XGBoost and Random Forest models, achieving **87% accuracy** in predicting loan defaults through advanced feature engineering, encoding, and scaling techniques.
+### ⚖️ LegalClause: Legal Contract Analysis
+**NLP Classification & Risk Analysis | Fine-tuned Legal-BERT**

+Developed an intelligent legal assistant for automated contract clause classification and risk analysis using fine-tuned Legal-BERT model.
+Achieved **97.87% accuracy** in identifying clause types (Cap on Liability, Audit Rights, Insurance), significantly outperforming baseline TF-IDF + SVM model (85.16% accuracy).
+Integrated Google's Gemini API for comprehensive risk analysis and mitigation suggestions, deployed via Streamlit chat interface.

 ---